- Recipe TypeAppetizer

 - Return sauce to heat and simmer for 5 minutes.

-In large mixing bowl, combine crabmeat, beer, cheese, potato, salt, pepper, and lemon.
+In large mixing bowl, combine crabmeat, blonde ale, cheese, potato, salt, pepper, and lemon.
 Mix thoroughly.

 - Place a tablespoon of the mixture in the center of each wonton square.